 Microwave keeps tripping breaker.
 Breaker tripping occurs when the circuit is overloaded because too many appliances are connected.
 You need to check the microwave socket and plug for any signs of burn or melted socket.

 Several other reasons can cause microwave tripping breakers.
-These are as follows, faulty door switch, the capacitor is taking excessive electric current, faulty circuit breaker, some electrical short circuit, blowing fuses and much more.
+These are as follows, faulty door switch, the capacitor is taking excessive electric current, faulty circuit breakers, some electrical short circuit, blowing fuses, and much more.

 Microwave keeps tripping breaker

-If there are too many appliances on the same circuit they can also trigger the breaker’s tripping problem.
+If there are too many appliances on the same circuit they can also trigger the breaker trips problem.